 8 security concerns for the modern web [Updated]

-Just a couple decades ago, it seemed as if a trusty antivirus program was all you needed for healthy security.
+Just a couple decades ago, a trusty antivirus program was all you needed for healthy security.

 But so much has changed in recent years.

 We've diversified the types of devices that we use on a daily basis in our personal and professional lives (laptops, mobile phones, IoT devices).

 At one time, nearly everyone worked in an office.
 Now we have remote and hybrid environments, which increase our attack surfaces and give the threat actors more vulnerabilities to exploit.

 And as one would expect, the types of vulnerabilities exploited by threat actors have expanded.

 What follows is not a comprehensive list.
 But it features some of the biggest security concerns we see for the modern web, including:

 "End of life" means the manufacturer has stopped updating and supporting a piece of hardware or software.

 Every product has a lifecycle.
 The product lifecycle begins the day the product is released and ends when the developer stops providing software and firmware updates.